mcfranc/protestify/README.md

-Project to familiarize myself with the MERN stack; technologies used: GraphQL, MongoDB via Mongoose, Express, React, Node.js, DataLoader
+Project to familiarize myself with the MERN stack

+Technologies used: GraphQL, MongoDB via Mongoose, Express, React, Node.js, DataLoader